vermaysha/flatpickr/README.md

 * Month Picker

 Most of the fluent config methods are similar to [Flatpickr's official](https://flatpickr.js.org/options/) options in naming.

-The rest of the configuration is similar to a normal Filament `TextInput`.
+This package is also an extension of [Filament's DateTimePicker](https://filamentphp.com/docs/3.x/forms/fields/date-time-picker), so most of the methods are similar to the ones in the DateTimePicker component.
+You can use the Flatpickr component as a drop-in replacement for the DateTimePicker component.

 Here are some examples of the methods.
 Refer to Flatpickr's Official Documentation for details on each of the configurations.